JuliaDudar/Setfit_for_german/README.md

 # Setfit

 Code and textual data to document the "Fine-Tuned SetFit Model for Classifying Sentences from German Novels into Character and Narrator Speech".
+Originally created for French Novels by Christof Schöch, see https://gitlab.rlp.net/dhtrier/research/setfit

 One model is optimized for third-person (heterodiegetic) narrative.